THE SPOOKY MOON GOBLINS OF "SEGA GENESIS EVANGLION BROTHERS 2"

 ALL IMAGES FROM Evangelion Wiki!

 You probably know by now that I'm not exactly a rabid "Japanimation" fan, as I hear tell the nation's youth prefer to call it.
-I like the ones that end with "mon," the ones with the name "Miyazaki" on them, the ones with bread people and the ones with talking eyeballs, but beyond that, I've found most popular J-tooners to be largely forgettable.
+I like some, selectively, like with talking eyeballs or talking bread or Team Rockets in them, but I kinda find most of them to be largely forgettable.
 It may come as a surprise, then, that I not only don't regret having watched Neon Genesis Evangelion, hailed by some and reviled by others as the anime of animes, but I remember a fair chunk of the experience with active fondness.

 No, not because its religious symbolism and existential character exploration touched me someplace special.
 Not because I saw it soon enough in life to feel any nostalgia for it.
 Heck, it isn't even just because I like to see weird monsters weirding it up, even though that's certainly part of it.